Ask Matt AI

 Here are some of the advantages of making use of rubber flooring as gym mats.

-Rubber is available in many different thicknesses, but aggressive weightlifters will want to pick an extra thick flooring of at least 3/4 inches.
+Range of thicknesses: Rubber is available in many different thicknesses, but aggressive weightlifters will want to pick an extra thick flooring of at least 3/4 inches.
 Thick rubber protects the subfloor from dropped barbells or dumbbells, while also reducing noise.
+A 3/8-inch thickness is suitable for most home gyms while a thinner mat may be budget-friendly for gyms for cardio exercise.

-4x6 Ft.
-Sundance Mat Straight Edge Standard 3/4 InchThe 4x6 Sundance Mat Straight Edge Standard offer 3/4 inches of thickness, creating a nice high-density workout station for weightlifting.
-These fitness equipment mats have a flat edge, so installers can lay multiple mats side by side tightly for extra coverage.
+close up of ultratiles rubber tiles in black color with dumbbellThe UltraTiles offer 1 inch of thickness, creating a nice high-density workout station for weightlifting.
+These rubber tiles have a flat edge, so installers can lay multiple mats side by side tightly with the Quad Blok installation method.

 Rubber does not soak up sweat or other odors, which keeps it cleaner than some other floors used in exercise areas.
 When it’s time to clean the rubber gym floor, just use water and a gentle cleanser to have it ready for the next session.